ag143/Az-900/Module4.md

 Free (Azure Defender OFF) – included in all Azure services, provides continuous assessments, security score, and actionable security recommendations
 Paid (Azure Defender ON) – hybrid security, threat protection alerts, vulnerability scanning, just in time (JIT) VM access, etc.

+## Azure Sentinel

+**Now called as MS Sentinel**
+- It provides a `birds eye view of your org
+- Microsoft Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for attack detection, threat visibility, proactive hunting, and threat response
+- Investigate threats with artificial intelligence, and hunt for suspicious activities at scale, tapping into years of cyber security work at Microsoft.

+## Azure Key Vault
+- Azure Key Vault is a cloud service for securely storing and accessing secrets.
+A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.

 [Security Center ](https://www.ibm.com/in-en/topics/siem)